qsniyg/winevfs/README.md

    may not be properly registered
  * Performance is currently not as good as it could be.
 There are some ways it can be improved, including better caching and a few executable-specific hacks.
 These are planned for a future version.
+   * This has been partly fixed through the `?full=` option (allowing certain whitelisted executables to read the entire VFS before loading)
  * This has only been tested with Bethesda games, and a few tools related to them.
  * wineserver must not be already running prior to this, as it needs to hook LD_PRELOAD into it in order to function.